myarotskaya/architecture-center/docs/data/technology-choices/data-science-and-machine-learning.md

 * Deployment and consumption of predictive services.

 ## Tools and services for data preparation and modeling
 Data scientists typically prefer to work with data using custom code written in Python or R. This code is generally run interactively, with the data scientists using it to query and explore the data, generating visualizations and statistics to help determine the relationships with it.
-There are many interactive environments for R and Python that data scientsits can use.
+There are many interactive environments for R and Python that data scientists can use.
 A particular favorite is **Jupyter Notebooks** that provides a browser-based shell that enables data scientists to create *notebook* files that contain R or Python code and markdown text.
 This is an effective way to collaborate by sharing and documenting code and results in a single document.

 Other commonly used tools include:
 * **Spyder**: The interactive development environment (IDE) for Python provided with the Anaconda Python distribution.
 * **R Studio**: An IDE for the R programming language.
-* **Visual Studio Code**: A lighweight, multi-platform coding environment that supports Python as well as commonly used frameworks for machine learning and AI development.
+* **Visual Studio Code**: A lightweight, cross-platform coding environment that supports Python as well as commonly used frameworks for machine learning and AI development.

 In addition to these tools, data scientists can leverage Azure services to simplify code and model management.